foto-sensitive/TD-Face-Emotion-Tracking/README.md

-# TouchDesigner face tracking and expression classification
+# TouchDesigner Face Tracking and Expression Classification

 Based off of and depends entierly on: